 - Remove from heat and add the lavender and rosemary.

 - Cover and let sit for 30-40 minutes.

 - Add freshly squeezed lemon juice to a pitcher.

 - Strain the simple syrup to remove the dried lavender and rosemary from the liquid.

 - Add the simple syrup to the pitcher with the lemon juice and add 4-5 cups of water, to taste.

 - Taste to be sure the flavors are balanced.
 Add a little more sugar or water to reduce tartness.
 Add the juice of a lemon to add more tartness.

-- Add a splash of vodka, if desired, and serve with sliced lemons and sprigs of rosemary.
+- Add a splash of vodka or Prosecco, if desired, and serve with sliced lemons and sprigs of rosemary.

 All images ©Regan Baroni 2017.